ticktock/qsandra/README.markdown

 ##Building
-Since there isnt a clean maven distribution of Cassandra at this point, you need to do some initial setup before you can build.
-Download Cassandra, and unpack such that the cassandra directory  is a sibling directory of qsandra.

-for example

-/path/to/projects/qsandra/

-/path/to/projects/apache-cassandra-0.6.1/

-All the cassandra dependencies are declared as system dependencies in the pom file, so you need to unpack the cassandra distro as stated above or set the ${cassandra.home} maven property while building to point to where you unpacked. (mvn -Dcassandra.home=/different/path ...)
+There is a maven repo at http://maven.shorrockin.com/ that thankfully unpacks and deploys all the cassandra dependencies, so

-You should be able to mvn clean install at this point.
+        mvn clean install

+should do it.